 The Rise of the “Relationship Era”

 More so than ever before, our lives are defined and dominated by the relationships that we choose to nurture.
 Despite a growing sentiment towards collective individualism, it is the relationships we form with others that shape our personal life experiences.
-As social interactions continue to morph within the constantly changing landscape of new media, what affect will that change have on the relationships consumers have with the companies whose products and services they buy?
+As social interactions continue to morph within the constantly changing landscape of new media, what effect will that change have on the relationships consumers have with the companies whose products and services they buy?

 In a recent article in Advertising Age, authors Bob Garfield and Doug Levy have dubbed the post-Consumer Era as the “Relationship Era.”
 They argue that due to the rise of the internet and the (relative) decline of mass media, organizations must confidently, consistently and effectively market their core values and personality to customers, as opposed to focusing solely on peddling their products and/or services.
 In the Relationship Era, companies that successfully engage customers in a genuine manner will be repeatedly rewarded.
 Meanwhile, companies that treat customers merely as pawns in their revenue-generating games will be marginalized (and even penalized).